Vietnam.vn - Nền tảng quảng bá Việt Nam

 Interviewers will have plenty of questions for students, Rubin says.
 But candidates should also bring some of their own.
 By asking questions, they can demonstrate more interest in the school.
 Rubin says well-thought-out, open-ended questions work best.

-“Have some questions ready about the school, even ones that you can easily find answers to through the school's website or Google,” says Rubin.
+“Have some questions ready about the school, even ones you can easily find answers to through the school's website or Google,” says Rubin.

 Honest, Confident